Context-Aware Semantic Segmentation via Stage-Wise Attention: Conclusion

 \subsection{Perspectives}

-Our core contribution is the backbone: CASWiT delivers stronger, context-aware features while remaining head-agnostic.
-A direct next step is to pair CASWiT with more powerful decoders~\cite{mask2former} to better exploit its multi-scale representations.
+Our core contribution is the backbone: CASWiT delivers stronger, context-aware features while remaining compatible with different decoder heads.
+A natural next step is to extend the evaluation of CASWiT to broader high-resolution vision settings.
+In particular, competitive results obtained with a CASWiT-based model in the NTIRE 2026 Remote Sensing Infrared Image Super-Resolution challenge suggest that improved context-aware feature extraction is also a promising direction for super-resolution~\cite{ntire26rsirsr}.